top of page

 nusa.jpg

-Nusa Núñez de La Torre (her) Digital /zh/ch
+Nusa Núñez de La Torre (she/her) digital affairs

 With roots in Switzerland, Spain and Peru, Nusa Núñez de La Torre carries the world within her.
 Her home is where her art is.
 Literally, because Nusa turns her most private spaces into walk-in luminous installations.
 She works with sound, light and video technology.